Hasitha-Wijesuriya/EMSL-XCT/README.md

 For the post processing steps those images can be stored as a image stack that can be processed by Avizo or ImageJ.

+### Selecting Data Folder

+After importing the necessary packages the user can select the Data folder which contains the projection images and the metadata files (i.e. .ang, .xml files) for the reconstruction.
+When you slect the data folder the scanning parameters are read by the support functions in the backend folder.

+### Finding the Centre of Rotation (CoR)

+Once the user selects the Data folder they can auto calculate the CoR by selecting the first and last projection images.
+The user can also manually input the CoR using the slider bar on the widget.
+If the auto calculation is not accurate the user can manually adjust the CoR using the slider.
+The auto calulation is done by finding the maximum of the cross-correlation between the first and last projection images.

+### Reconstruction